featherbear/UNSW-CSE-Thesis/site/content/posts/execs/mmcblk0p7-usr-bin-adbd.md

 ## Access Levels

 * There are different so-called "levels", \[possibly\] determined by the value of `adb_lock` in the `/mnt/default/adb.conf` file (file default is 1, app default on parse error is 0)
+* Level 0 is the best?
+As its execution allows us arbitrary command execution

 ## Lock State